Frequently Asked Questions

 Campers spend much of Friday preparing: cooking, arranging flowers, setting the dining hall, preparing Words of Wisdom and parts of the service.
 In the afternoon campers have an extended shower time, and we encourage everyone to wear white, which beautifully heightens the festive mood.
 A musical parade leads us from our homes to our outdoor gathering space where we bring in Shabbat.
 After candle-lighting, we put down our instruments and celebrate with our voices.
 We close the evening with a true feast and spirited song session.

 On Saturday morning campers choose among service options, then we all come together for a theatrical Torah experience.
 In the afternoon, campers pick various activities during structured free time.
-We don’t farm, travel, turn electricity on or off, or cook food during Shabbat.
+We give our campers and staff the space to observe Shabbat as they wish.

 At sundown, our Havdallah (ceremony to bring in the new week) often turns into a big dance party!